mochi-hpc-experiments/mochi-boot-camp/anl-2019/sessions/s2-hands-on/README.md

 At this point you can install any Mochi software component, but it will likely download and compile more packages than are strictly necessary, which is time consuming.
-At this point we will install a `packages.yaml` file that customizes Spack by informing if of system packages that it should reuse, and specifies a subset of network transports to use for Mochi.
+At this point we will install a `packages.yaml` file that customizes Spack by informing it of system packages that it should reuse, and specifies a subset of network transports to use for Mochi.

 We have provided a pre-configured `packages.yaml` file for this purpose in